lzwjava/blog-source/original/2025-01-16-train-model-en.md

 * If training is over, what will happen?
 Is the final handling of training done correctly?

 * Learn from the mistakes of others, like those made with Llama2.

+* Instead of fixing the result, address the root cause of the issue.